 Thanks to its picturesque perch right beside the Golden Gate Bridge, Fort Point is one of the most scenic and unusual San Francisco surf spots, providing unparalleled views and left breaks right beneath the bridge.
 This Presidio destination also draws intermediate and advanced surfers with its fairly dependable swells, which typically reach heights of four to six feet.

-But the waves can prove unsurfable in the winter, as the current moves at speeds up to seven knots, making the protruding rocks around the break even more difficult to navigate.
+But the waves can prove unsurfable in the winter, as the current moves at speeds up to seven knots, making the protruding rocks around the break more difficult to navigate.
 Once you have some experience under your belt, however, you should absolutely come here to ride the waves.
 After all, where else can you surf underneath such an iconic landmark?

 Nestled along the western edge of the San Francisco Peninsula, just past Golden Gate Park, Ocean Beach boasts a five-mile stretch of renowned breaks that call to the city’s more experienced surfers.
 Though San Francisco is generally known for its rip currents, this specific surf spot is particularly famous for them.